Taraba State: Geography

-Taraba state is bordered in the west by Nasarawa state and Benue state (for 109 km), northwest by Plateau state for 202 km (126 miles), north by the Bauchi state for 54 km and Gombe state for 58 km, northeast by Adamawa state for about 366 km and south by Northwest Region in Cameroon for about 525 km.
+Taraba state is bordered on the west by Nasarawa state and Benue state for 109 km, northwest by Plateau state for 202 km, north by the Bauchi state for 54 km and Gombe state for 58 km, northeast by Adamawa state for about 366 km and south by Northwest Region in Cameroon for about 525 km.

 Rivers

-The Benue, Donga, Taraba and Ibi are the main rivers in the state.
-They rise from the Cameroonian mountains, draining almost the entire length of the state in the North and South directions to link up with the River Niger.
+The Benue, Donga, and Taraba are the main rivers in the state.
+They begin in the Cameroonian mountains, draining almost the entire length of the state on their way North, before heading west to link up with the Niger River.

 Climate

-The climate of Taraba state is marked by an annual average temperature of 33°C, with a notable high degree of coldness in January and an increased rainfall in August.
-The percentage of rainfall in Taraba state is 40.35% with 54.98% of relative humidity.
-The state is usually very warm in March and April with an avergae temperature of 40.44°C, and has an average wind of 8.84 km/h.
+Taraba state has an annual average temperature of 33°C. It receives 100.64 millimetres (3.96 inches) of rainfall a year, with increased rainfall around August, and has an average relative humidity of 54.98%.
+The state is hottest in March and April with an average high of 40.44°C.

 Flood

-In April 2023, many homes and commercial buildings in Taraba State were affected by flooding, including those in the suburbs.
+In April 2023, many homes and commercial buildings in Taraba State were affected by flooding.